• Skip to primary navigation

 Cooked chopped bacon is placed on paper towels.

-• Pour all but 1 tablespoon of bacon fat from the pan, pouring it into a bowl and not into the sink (or it will clog your sink).
+• Pour all but 1 tablespoon of bacon fat from the pan, pouring it into a bowl and not into the sink (it will clog your sink).
 If needed, add 1-2 tablespoons of water to the pan and deglaze its bottom with a wooden spoon, scraping off any tasty browned bits from the bottom.

 Deglazing the skillet with a wooden spoon.